cseferlis/DS562/Homework 1 - Account Setup, ADF, and API Connection/README.md

 ## Part 1: Azure Account Setup
 **Objective:**
 Set up an Azure account and the foundational resources necessary for the subsequent homework assignments.
-This involves creating a Resource Group, Storage Account, Blob Storage container, Data Factory, and creating an OpenWeather account for an API key.
+This involves creating a Resource Group, Storage Account, Blob Storage container, Azure Data Factory, and creating an OpenWeather account for an API key.
 **Deliverables:**
 - Air Pollution Data containing past year's of data
 - Medallion Architecture setup for Blob Storage Directory (Bronze, Silver, Gold)